SkyTemple/ExplorerScript/docs/language_spec.rst

 .. code:: ExplorerScript

     if (scn($SCENARIO_MAIN) > [30, 2]) {
-        /** This only get's executed when
+        /** This only gets executed when
             field 0 of the variable is > 30 and
             field 1 of the variable is > 2 **/
     }

 .. admonition:: EoS Compiler

-   Depending on the operator, this get's compiled to ``BranchScenarioNow``, ``BranchScenarioNowAfter``, ``BranchScenarioNowBefore``, ``BranchScenarioAfter``, or ``BranchScenarioBefore``.
+   Depending on the operator, this gets compiled to ``BranchScenarioNow``, ``BranchScenarioNowAfter``, ``BranchScenarioNowBefore``, ``BranchScenarioAfter``, or ``BranchScenarioBefore``.